Hochschule Düsseldorf

 In collaboration with Christina Lotzemer-Jentges (assistant teacher).

-Alexandre Theriot und Stéphanie Bru
+Alexandre Theriot and Stéphanie Bru

 André Kempe und Oliver Thill (Atelier Kempe Thill)